 Enantiomer Generation and Selection

 By default, denss.all.py will attempt to deal with possible enantiomer ambiguity.
 Enantiomers (i.e. mirror images of particles) are ambiguous in solution scattering and yield identical scattering profiles.
-It is possible for denss() to create different enantiomers based on the random seed that it starts with.
-Because of this, different enantiomers may get averaged together.
+It is possible for DENSS to generate results with different enantiomers based on the random seed that it starts with.
+Because of this, different enantiomers may get averaged together if not accounted for.
 For some particle shapes, this is not so much of an issue because the possible enantiomers may only be distinguishable at resolutions higher than can be reconstructed.
-However for more complex particle shapes, different enantiomers may be clearly distinguishable and yield incorrect results if averaged together. denss.all.py will generate each of the eight enantiomers (two reflections in each of the three axes, i.e. 23) and compare each enantiomer to the reference volume to select which enantiomer agrees best.
+However for more complex particle shapes, different enantiomers may be clearly distinguishable and yield incorrect results if averaged together. denss.all.py will generate and compare each enantiomer to the reference volume to select which enantiomer agrees best.
 Then the averaging procedure will continue as normal using only the best enantiomers.
-Note that this process takes significantly longer (>8x).
 To disable enantiomer selection, invoke the -en_off option.

 Here we will take a look at a particularly complex particle shape, SusF (PDB ID 4FE9).
 This protein was selected from the PDB as exhibiting the single highest ambiguity score as estimated by AMBIMETER (a score of 3.019).
 The complexity of the shape makes incorrect enantiomer selection a serious problem.
 It is also a good demonstration of the ability of DENSS to reconstruct complex shapes.
 Note the image below on the left shows a single reconstruction of denss.py that created the correct enantiomer.
 Shown in the middle is an example of a single reconstruction that selected the incorrect enantiomer.
 Shown on the right is the final reconstruction after generating and selecting for the correct enantiomers.